 General Industrial Activities

-Some other industrial sectors supported by Paragon over the years include pharmaceutical manufacturing, battery manufacturing, chemical manufacturing and blending, label manufacturing, construction supply distributors, metal platers, and aircraft parts manufacturers to name a few.
+Some other industrial sectors supported by Paragon over the years include pharmaceutical manufacturing, battery manufacturing, chemical manufacturing and blending, label manufacturing, construction supply distributors, metal platers, aircraft parts manufacturers, construction materials, and oil and gas processing facilities, to name a few.
 Regulatory issues generally include stormwater permitting, air permitting, contamination assessment and remediation, storage of regulated materials, hazardous waste management, and Emergency Planning and Community Right-to-Know Act (EPCRA) reporting.
 Due diligence assessments are often performed as part of a sale or purchase of such companies.

 Over the last few decades, landfills have come under attack for their potential environmental impacts.
 Waste minimization techniques, recycling, composting, and incineration all serve to reduce the amounts of waste sent to landfills.
 But these options can never totally replace landfills; there will always be solid waste that cannot be destroyed or reused.
 Resource Conservation and Recovery Act (RCRA) Subtitle D regulations outline the steps that must be taken for new landfills, maintaining currently operating landfills, and landfill closures.
 In addition, each state has adopted or is working to devise its own landfill regulations.